zzrobin/ukeremefer55io/ukkgg8er222dccvböae/NJRUQrkwiacHgZCYwKoX.md

 * At the arrival someone will help you get seated and entries/antipasti will be served
 * Shortly after (H. 16:00 ca.) we will arrive and the celebration can get started
 * Shortly before the end of the evening, a bus will accompany you back to Silver Lake
-* __*PLEASE, for the next day, do take into account to book your flight accordingly as the night of the wedding might be a bit longer*__.
+* __*PLEASE, for the next day, do take into account to book your flight accordingly as the night of the wedding might be a bit longer*__

 ## Plan for Sunday 02.07.2023